The transition to collective motion in nonreciprocal active matter: coarse graining agent-based models into fluctuating hydrodynamics: Phase diagram of the dynamical systems

 The fixed points are solutions of the equations

-The trivial solution $(m_1,m_2)=(0,0)$, corresponding to the disordered phase, always exists.
-It is stable when
+Nonzero solutions of the coupled equations \eref{eq:homogeneous_1} corresponding to non-trivial fixed points exist only in the domain $\beta_{s}(\beta_a) \leq \beta $, where the function $\beta_{s}(\beta_a)$ (continuous line in \Fref{fig:flow_passive}a-b) is determined implicitly.
+Note that the trivial solution $(m_1,m_2)=(0,0)$ corresponding to the disordered phase, always exists.
+It is stable if

+where $\beta_g = \argsh(1/\rho^1_0)$ ( represented by dashed lines in \Fref{fig:flow_passive}a-b).
 Furthermore, in this range it is the only stable solution.

-In addition, non-trivial fixed points may exist.
-They are nonzero solutions of the coupled equations \eqref{eq:homogeneous_1}.
-As shown in \Fref{fig:flow_passive}b, we find that $4$ out of these $8$ fixed points are always stable while the remaining ones are saddle points, with both a stable and an unstable direction.
-These solutions exist only in the domain $\beta_{s}(\beta_a) \leq \beta $, in which the function $\beta_{s}(\beta_a)$ (continuous line in \Fref{fig:flow_passive}a) is implicitly defined by the existence of non-trivial solutions to Eq.~\eqref{eq:homogeneous_1}.
+Let us now specify our analysis by differentiating the cases $\beta_0=0$ and $\beta \neq 0$.
+When $\beta_0=0$, \eref{eq:homogeneous_1} is invariant under a rotation of the magnetizations $(m_1,m_2)\rightarrow(-m_2,m_1)$ and exchange of the densities.
+This invariance allows us to focus on solutions of \eref{eq:homogeneous_1} that are located in the upper right quadrant of the $(m_1,m_2)$ plane.
+Applying rotations of $\pi/2$ on this upper right quadrant will then yield the complete set of solutions in the full $(m_1,m_2)$ plane.
+As shown in \Fref{fig:flow_passive}c, we find 8 non-trivial fixed points out of which 4 are always stable while the remaining ones are saddle points, with both a stable and an unstable direction.
+As discussed above, these solutions exist only in the domain $\beta_{s}(\beta_a) \leq \beta $.